 Lynda Lowery turned 15 years old during the 1965 Selma to Montgomery march.
 She was arrested 15 times over the years in which she participated in the American civil rights movement.
 In this short video, Lynda describes "Bloody Sunday" and the resolve that carried her through to the final march two weeks later.

-Facing History's resource Stitching Truth: Women's Protest Art in Pinochet's Chile, available for free download in both English and Spanish, tells the story of the sisters, wives, and mothers who made up the women's protest movement in Chile during the dictatorship of Augusto Pinochet (1973-1990).
+Facing History's resource Stitching Truth: Women's Protest Art in Pinochet's Chile, available for free download, tells the story of the sisters, wives, and mothers who made up the women's protest movement in Chile during the dictatorship of Augusto Pinochet (1973-1990).
 Facing what would seem like insurmountable odds, the women challenged silence and regime terror.
 The resource includes connection questions for student reflection, suggested further reading, and primary source documents that can help prompt writing activities or in-class discussions.

 Register today for an upcoming Facing History professional development opportunity.
 Through our guides and teaching methods, students are introduced to women throughout history who have shown courage and compassion in the face of injustice, and see that their own daily choices can have major impacts and perhaps even be a critical link to a safer future.

 What resources do you use to teach about women's history?
 Comment below!